Kronuz/ColorHighlight/README.md

 ## Configuration

+- You can disable live highlight directly from the command palette:
+  `ColorHighlight: Disable Color Highlight`

 - Open settings using the command palette:
   `Preferences: ColorHighlight Settings - User`

-- You can disable live highlight directly from the command palette:
-  `ColorHighlight: Disable Color Highlight`
+- Gutter icons can be switched among three flavors (or disabled) by using the `gutter_icon` setting:
+  + "circle" - Gutter icon with the color in a circle
+  + "square" - Gutter icon with the color in a square
+  + "fill" - Fill whole gutter with color

+- Highlighting the value region in the color can be enabled or disabled by using the `highlight_values` setting.

+- Enabling/disabling coloring of different types of values can be configured.

 ## Donate